 A college application accepted by more than 150 colleges and universities.
 The application platform also offers a set of free online college planning tools that help students learn about and prepare for college.

 A common component of the admission process that allows students to showcase their individuality.
-A supplemental essay is required for admission and additional essays may be required for specific programs and/or scholarship applications.
+Additional essays may be required for specific programs and/or scholarship applications.

 A convenient way for students to meet representatives from many colleges and universities under one roof.

 A college application accepted by nearly 900 colleges and universities.

 An offer of admission contingent upon certain conditions, such as a mandated grade point average.

 A decision made by the student to postpone their admission to college, sometimes used to take a gap year.